 Section 8.
 Supplementary and Short-Term Health Insurance Minimum Standards for Benefits

-The following minimum standards for benefits are prescribed for the categories of coverage noted in the following subsections. a supplementary or short-term health insurance policy or certificate shall not be delivered or issued for delivery in this state unless it meets the required minimum standards for the specified categories or the commissioner finds that the policies or contracts are approvable as limited benefit health insurance and the outline of coverage complies with the outline of coverage in Section 9H of this regulation.
+The following minimum standards for benefits are prescribed for the categories of coverage noted in the following subsections.
+A supplementary or short-term health insurance policy or certificate shall not be delivered or issued for delivery in this state unless it meets the required minimum standards for the specified categories or the commissioner finds that the policies or contracts are approvable as limited benefit health insurance and the outline of coverage complies with the outline of coverage in Section 9H of this regulation.

 This section shall not preclude the issuance of any policy or contract combining two or more categories of excepted benefits set forth in [cite state law equivalent to Section 5B and C of the NAIC Supplementary and Short-Term Health Insurance Minimum Standards Model Act].